 Willkommen auf den Seiten des Auswärtigen Amts

-E3 Statement at the IAEA Board of Governors, March 2020
+IAEA Board of Governors, March 2021

-Thank you Chair,
+Thank you Madame Chair,

 France, Germany, and the United Kingdom would like to thank DG Grossi for his latest report contained in GOV/2021/10 and DDG Aparo for the Technical Briefing.